ddosecrets/pii_redaction_standard/README.md

 This repository does ***not*** aim to be complete or comprehensive, covering all the possible kinds of PII, nor all the kinds of documents which may contain PII.
 Rather, it tries to provide a good first attempt that can be used as a reference point for further expansion.

+## Necessity for Openness and Peer Review

+We believe that having work like this be done out in the open, and subject to the review of our peers, is important to prevent redaction from being alchemy.
+We may have useful redaction techniques, but we're not infallible, and the safety of the people who's PII may be leaked by incomplete example data, buggy code, or erroneous assumptions is a top priority.
+It's also in the interests of other researchers and organizations to have easy to use and modify tools available to them.
+Lastly, by making reliable tools widely available, the task of journalists, scientists, etc. becomes easier and thus more of it can be done.

 ## Contents

 The repository consists of the following items: